Jaseci-Labs/jaseci/docs/docs/internals/research/breaking_dynamo.md

-# 🧠 TorchDynamo FX Graphs: A Deep Dive
+# 🔥 TorchDynamo FX Graphs: A Deep Dive
 > _Exploring the internals of FX graph tracing — and the places it goes south._

-Pytorch 2.0 introduced a novel framework for lowering pytorch models into accelarator hardware.
-The main two components of this framework is Torch Dynamo (frontend compiler) and Torch Inductor (backend compiler).
-On a high level, the torch dynamo genarates an fx-graph from python bytecode, which is an intermediat representation of code than can be compiled for accelarator hardware which is the compiled using the TorchInducter to produce Triton code.
+PyTorch 2.0 introduced a novel framework for lowering PyTorch models into accelerator hardware.
+The main two components of this framework are TorchDynamo (frontend compiler) and TorchInductor (backend compiler).
+On a high level, TorchDynamo generates an FX-graph from Python bytecode, which is an intermediate representation of code that can be compiled for accelerator hardware, which is then compiled using TorchInductor to produce Triton code.

-In this document we explore the TorchDynamo frontend compiler and how it genarate fx-graph IR from bytecode.
-Some of the main research questions that we strive top answer from this exploration are,
+In this document, we explore the TorchDynamo frontend compiler and how it generates FX-graph IR from bytecode.
+Some of the main research questions that we strive to answer from this exploration are:

-1. How torch Dynamo decide what to compile?
+1. How does TorchDynamo decide what to compile?
-2. Where graph breaks are applied in Dynamo?
+2. Where are graph breaks applied in Dynamo?
 3. Are each of these graph breaks always necessary?

 ## Into the Deep End

-We will now go though the pipline of genarating the fx-graph through TorchDynamo using the (pytorch codebase)[https://github.com/pytorch/pytorch] and many other resorces.
+We will now go through the pipeline of generating the FX-graph through TorchDynamo using the [PyTorch codebase](https://github.com/pytorch/pytorch) and many other resources.

-The compilation process starts with ```torch.compile``` call for a defined function.
-In the following example we show this in action.
+The compilation process starts with a `torch.compile` call for a defined function.
+In the following example, we show this in action.

 ```python linenums="1"
 class Model(nn.Module):